• Skip to primary navigation

 How to Make Wheat Berry Salad

-This recipe for salad with wheat berries is so simple to prepare.
-And once you get everything going, it's mostly hands off, which I love.
+This Salad with Wheat Berries is so simple to prepare.
+And once you get everything going, it's mostly hands off, which is the best!
+You'll find a detailed recipe card below, but here's an overview of the steps:

 Related Recipes

 Looking for more hearty grain salads?
-Then, you'll want to try my Farro Kale Salad, Winter Kale Salad with Freekeh, Superfood Salad, or Kale Quinoa Salad next!
+Then, you'll want to try these recipes next:

-Some of my other favorite recipes feature unique grains, too ... like this Creamy Wild Rice Soup, Healthy Mexican Quinoa Casserole, and this Teriyaki Tofu Bowl.
+Some of my other favorite recipes feature unique grains, too ... like this Fonio Porridge, Creamy Wild Rice Soup, Mexican Quinoa Casserole, and this Teriyaki Tofu Bowl.

 Print Recipe SaveSaved!